somonesummers/somonesummers.github.io/cv.md

 layout: page
 title: CV
 ---
-<p>This is a copy of my CV as of January 2019.
+<p>This is a copy of my CV as of November 2021.
 I will try to keep it updated, though I can't make any promises.</p>

 <object data="assets/documents/gibbons_cv.pdf" type="application/pdf" width="100%" height="1000">